 \subsection{Wang tiling in microstructure modelling}

-Inspired by applications in computer graphics~\citep{cohen_wang_2003}, we have introduced the formalism of Wang tiles as a suitable generalization of the SEPUC representation of heterogeneous materials~\citep{novak_compressing_2012}.
+Inspired by applications in computer graphics~\citep{cohen_wang_2003}, we have introduced the formalism of Wang tiles as a suitable generalization of SEPUC representation of heterogeneous materials~\citep{novak_compressing_2012}.
 The formalism provides a compromise between the SEPUC approach and the use of a microstructure generator for each new realization.
 The concept of Wang tiles decomposes microstructure generation into an offline phase, which can possibly be computationally intensive, and a nearly instantaneous online phase.
-In the offline phase, information on a heterogeneous microstructure is compressed to a set of smaller domains---Wang tiles---with predefined compatibility constraints on the compressed microstructural geometry.
+In the offline phase, information regarding a heterogeneous microstructure is compressed into a set of smaller domains---Wang tiles---with predefined compatibility constraints on the compressed microstructural geometry.
 In the online phase, microstructural realizations are assembled from these domains with a fast, linear algorithm that produces stochastic realizations with suppressed periodicity.
-Merits of the tiling concept for RVE size analyses were demonstrated in~\citep{doskar_jigsaw_2016,doskar_wang_2018}.
+The merits of the tiling concept for RVE size analyses were demonstrated in~\citep{doskar_jigsaw_2016,doskar_wang_2018}.

 Optimization-based approaches developed initially for the SEPUC design can be extended to incorporate generalized periodic boundary conditions and used to generate the morphology of tiles~\citep{novak_compressing_2012,novak_microstructural_2013}.
 However, the extension amplifies the major weakness of optimization approaches---their computational cost---making them prohibitively expensive for complex three-dimensional models.
 As a remedy, we have proposed a method motivated by~\citet{cohen_wang_2003} that combines a sample-based approach with quantitative spatial statistics~\citep{doskar_aperiodic_2014}.
-While this method is by orders of magnitude faster than the optimization approach, it struggles when handling complex, percolated microstructures such as foams, producing corrupted ligaments in sample overlaps~\citep{doskar_jigsaw_2016}.
+While this method is by orders of magnitude faster than the optimization approach, it has difficulties handling complex, percolated microstructures such as foam, and produces corrupted ligaments in sample overlaps~\citep{doskar_jigsaw_2016}.